pivotal/docs-tap/namespace-provisioner/about.hbs.md

     - The list of developer namespaces is managed in a Git repository that is specified in the `gitops_install` section of the Namespace Provisioner configuration.
     - Namespace Provisioner creates default resources that are shipped Out of the Box in all managed namespaces.
     - Namespace Provisioner creates additional Platform Operator templated resources stored in Git repository locations specified under `additional_sources` in Namespace Provisioner configuration.
-For more information, see [Customize Installation](customize-installation.md).
+For more information, see [Install Namespace Provisioner](customize-installation.md).

 ## <a id='carvel-app'></a>Provisioner Carvel application